Conversion and Deconversion

 • Uranium enrichment requires uranium as uranium hexafluoride, which is obtained from converting uranium oxide to UF6.

-• Conversion plants are operating commercially in Canada, France, Russia and China.
-A US plant is closed but expected to restart in 2023.
+• Conversion plants are operating commercially in Canada, China, France, Russia and the USA.

 • Deconversion of depleted UF6 to uranium oxide or UF4 is undertaken for long-term storage of depleted uranium in more stable form.